user-993/CSS-Tool/README.md

-Tool for CSS box shadow and border radius
+Tool for developers to make a preview of CSS box shadow and border radius